mvolkmann/blog/src/remix.md

 In nested routes, only the `action` function for that route is called.
 The `action` functions ancestor routes are not called.

+A route component can contain multiple `form` elements.
+When any of them are submitted, the same `action` function is called.
+One way to determine which `form` submit triggered a call to `action` is to have the submit buttons in each `form` all have `name="intent"` and different values for their `value` attribute.

 ## Prefetching

 The `Link` and `NavLink` components can be configured